tie-rack/emacs.d/README.md

 ## History

-When I upgraded to Emacs 24, I decided I'd start using ELPA and so it was a good time to start my .emacs.d all over.
-So I ditched my old one and made this.
+When I upgraded to Emacs 24 in 2012 I decided I'd start using packages instead of copying and pasting from EmacsWiki, so I started a new configuration from scratch.

-Then I read and really enjoyed some org-mode literate configs, so I made another big change.
+Then I read and really enjoyed some org-mode literate configs, and tried that out in 2014.

+In a bout of cabin fever in 2020 I pared it way back and dropped the literate style.

+I imagine in 2024 I will burn it down again and see what grows from the ashes.